 The Edinburgh World Writers Conference began in Edinburgh in August 2012 and will return to Edinburgh for its final sessions in August 2013.
-Along the way Conference events will be held in 14 countries around the world: Germany, South Africa, Canada, Russia, Egypt, India, China, Turkey, Belgium, Trinidad, Portugal, France, Malaysia and Australia.
-Have a look at the events which have been held already – and those upcoming – below.
+Along the way Conference events will be held in 15 countries around the world: Germany, South Africa, Canada, Russia, Egypt, India, Congo, China, Turkey, Belgium, Trinidad, Portugal, France, Malaysia and Australia.
+Have a look at the events which have been held, below.

 Scotland